JeriChopper/LutemonApp/README.md

 # LutemonApp
 Lutemon App is a game where you are able to create Lutemons and train them and fight against other Lutemons.

 I am fully responsible for the creation of this app.
-No other contributers.
+No other contributors.

 # Features: